A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Evaluation

 \subsubsection{Result Analysis}

+Upon evaluating the awareness aspect, as shown in Table~\ref{table:RQ4 aaa generation}, $A^3$-CodGen based on GPT-3.5-Turbo-16k demonstrates excellence in local reuse, global reuse, and third-party library reuse.
+This underscores the effective assistance provided by the three categories of repository-aware knowledge in enabling the model to be cognizant of repository information during code generation.

+In terms of correctness, we observe that Local Reuse Correctness is optimal for $A^1$ Generation (Local-Aware), Global Reuse Correctness is best for $A^2$ Generation (Local-Aware and Global-Aware), and Third-Party Library Reuse Correctness is highest for $A^3$-CodGen.
+This suggests that increasing input knowledge may influence the model's performance in specific reuse scenarios.
+Nevertheless, $A^3$-CodGen exhibits only a slight difference from the baseline in local reuse and global reuse correctness (0.003-0.015).
+Despite this minor difference in correctness metrics and its superior performance in other aspects, $A^3$-CodGen demonstrates robust overall performance in local reuse, global reuse, and third-party library reuse.

-As shown in Table~\ref{table:RQ4 aaa generation}, our $A^3$-CodGen performs exceptionally well in terms of Local Reuse, Global Reuse, and Third-Party-Library Reuse, demonstrating its capability to effectively leverage information from the code repository.
-Furthermore, the framework generates code with optimal line of codes (LOC), indicating its capability to produce concise and efficient code.
+Looking at the Library Coverage, $A^3$-CodGen achieves near-perfect performance with a score of 0.940, signifying its ability to effectively reuse pre-installed libraries and avoid compatibility issues such as “ModuleNotFoundError: No module named xxx.”
+Furthermore, the framework consistently generates code with an optimal number of lines (LOC), indicating its capability to produce concise and efficient code.